-LAC ‘DPhil Network’
+LAC ‘Graduate Network’

 Doctoral Studies at Oxford

-The School of Interdisciplinary Area Studies offers a DPhil in Area Studies for students that aim to explore a broad range of area-specific issues in Latin America (and other regions of the World).
+The Oxford School of Global and Area Studies (OSGA) offers a DPhil in Area Studies for students that aim to explore a broad range of area-specific issues in Latin America (and other regions of the World).
 The School’s DPhil (the name given to the PhD degree at the University of Oxford) is a full-time three year programme of doctoral study, offering the opportunity to undertake a project dedicated to researching a specific country, a particular region, or else to examining more than one country or region in a comparative context, using social science approaches whilst also generating theories and propositions that are of value across regions.
 More information about the DPhil in Area Studies may be consulted here.

 Moreover, students can study for doctorates with a Latin American theme or focus under the aegis of other discipline departments including History, Politics & International Relations, Economics, Sociology, Modern Languages (Literature), Development Studies and Anthropology.

 Please see the Theses and Dissertations in Latin American Studies document for a list of past Oxford theses submitted on Latin American topics.
 The Oxford University Research Archive (ORA) is the home of Oxford digital theses.

-Latin American Centre DPhil Seminar
+Latin American Centre's Graduate Seminar